 - Label classes

 - Advanced Layouts – Learn additional techniques for making a clean map layout.
 Clip the data frame to the outline of a layer.
 Add a grid to show coordinates.
 Show how different data frames relate to one another.
 Create a set of multiple maps for a whole area, such as one for each parcel.

 - Enhancing the data frame, including graphics, clipping the data frame, grids and graticules

 - Export to PDF

 In-person instruction with hands-on practice and course materials you can keep.

 Prerequisites and Recommendations

-Students should have knowledge of Microsoft Windows® and be familiar with the basic use of ArcGIS, including the topics covered in Fundamentals of ArcGIS and Intermediate GIS Concepts.
+Attendees should have knowledge of Microsoft Windows® and be familiar with the basic use of ArcGIS, including the topics covered in the Introduction to ArcGIS Pro class.

 What You Will Receive